skyfielders/python-skyfield/skyfield/documentation/installation.rst

     skyfield==0.7

-By preventing Skyfield from being upgraded until you are ready to advance the version number yourself, you can avoid being blindsided by improvements that take place between now and the eventual 1.0 version.
+By preventing Skyfield from getting accidentally upgraded until you are ready to advance the version number yourself, you can avoid being blindsided by improvements that take place between now and the eventual 1.0 version.